lamseck-jonathan/laravel-test/README.md

 ## Rules
 There are some rules to follow:
  - You must commit regularly
+ - Do not change the current app behavior

 ## Deliverables
 What do we expect from you: